crawfxrd/yuffie/README.md

 # Yuffie

-Yuffie is a library for creating UEFI applications, libraries, and drivers in Rust.
+Yuffie is a library for creating UEFI modules in Rust.

 ## Resources